Nitrokey/nitrokey-documentation/nitrokey3/linux/firmware-update-qubes.rst

 -----

 .. important::
-	This setup is not persitence, if your sys-usb is not persitent, which we recommend and is the default.
+	This setup is not persistence, if your sys-usb is not persistent, which is recommended and the default.
 So this needs to be done again if you want to update again.
-For all other nitropy operations attaching the nitrokey to app vm is working.
+For all other nitropy operations attaching the Nitrokey to app VM is working.

 1. Enable network via sys-firewall in sys-usb in Qubes Settings